Vector35/binaryninja-api/docs/dev/uidf.md

 The parser checks if the string can be parsed into a [`PossibleValueSet`](https://api.binary.ninja/binaryninja.variable-module.html#binaryninja.variable.PossibleValueSethtml).
 The behavior of this parser is similar to the `Goto Address` dialog box or the [`parse_expression` API](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.BinaryView.parse_expression).
 This enables the use of keywords such as `$here`, `$start/$end`, etc.

-And of course, like everything else in Binary Ninja you can accomplish this using the API. `PossibleValueSet`s can be created through instantiation of the [`PossibleValueSet`](https://api.binary.ninja/binaryninja.variable-module.html#binaryninja.variable.PossibleValueSet) class or through parsing a value string:
+And of course, like everything else in Binary Ninja, you can accomplish this using the API. `PossibleValueSet`s can be created through instantiation of the [`PossibleValueSet`](https://api.binary.ninja/binaryninja.variable-module.html#binaryninja.variable.PossibleValueSet) class or through parsing a value string:

 ```python
 >>> # Creating a PossibleValueSet object through instance creation